 Elizabeth K. Barna

-I currently serve as a graduate student representative for the ASA’s Animals and Society Section, and as an associate editor for the journal Work and Occupations.
+I am currently the Book Review Editor for Work and Occupations, and, like my dissertation, my Master’s thesis and undergraduate capstone were organizational ethnographies.
 I received my B.A. in Sociology and B.S. in Environmental Science from California Lutheran University in 2013, and my M.A. in Sociology from Vanderbilt University in 2016.